 With a robust housing market in Colorado and around the nation, several folks are jumping on the bandwagon by selling their homes with hopes of a good profit.
-Undoubtedly, an upmarket is always helpful when selling a home, yet, it is still important to make certain you are doing everything on your part to maximize profits.
+Undoubtedly, an upmarket is always helpful when selling a home, but it is still important to ensure you are doing everything on your part to maximize profits.
 One of the best ways to secure a top price, and potentially attract an offer quickly, is by having a home that is staged well.

 STAGED HOMES PERFORM BETTER

 According to stagedhomes.com, homes that are staged well sell 83% faster.
 They also report that 81% of buyers said a staged home is easier to visualize as their own, and 52% admit they are willing to pay more when they see a staged home.

 In the past, staging a home was thought to be for the house models or higher end properties.
 Now staging has become commonplace and nearly all realtors recommend it.
 The question remains: do you stage the home yourself or hire a professional?

 The cost of having your home professionally staged varies greatly based on your needs and the size of your home.
 On average, staging costs $3000 – $5000.
 Accredited Staging Professionals reports 95% of staged homes sell in 11 days or less and typically sell for 17% more.
 Several thousand dollars may seem like too much to invest in your home to make it look nice.
 But with the high chance of your home selling quickly and for more money, it may be a worthwhile investment.